shirshabat1/chat_room-Node.js/README.md

 Open `.env` and choose which port would you like to listen

-## Running the project in the terminal
+## Running the project via terminal
 $ npm run dev
 $ Open the link received from the run